Deltares/Wflow.jl/docs/src/lateral/sediment.md

 modelling.
 In wflow\_sbm, lakes and large reservoirs are modelled using a 1D bucket model at the cell corresponding to the outlet.
-For the other cells belonging to the lake/reservoir which are not the outlet, processes such as precipitation and evaporation are filtered out and shifted to the outlet cell. wflow\_sediment then handles the lakes in the same way.
+For the other cells belonging to the lake/reservoir which are not the outlet, processes such as precipitation and evaporation are filtered out and shifted to the outlet cell. wflow\_sediment handles the lakes and reservoirs in the same way.
 If a cell belongs to a lake/reservoir and is not the outlet then the model assumes that no erosion/deposition of sediments is happening and the sediments are only all transported to the lake/reservoir outlet.
 Once the sediments reach the outlet, then sediments are deposited